 Like the polar bear on the opposite pole, the emperor penguin endures almost unfathomable hardships to breed and nurture each new generation — fasting for months through the planet’s harshest winter weather, sustained only by stored energy from a long-ago feed from the sea.
 If its onshore waddle doesn’t exactly confer nobility on the emperor, its remarkable underwater grace surely does.
 Yet this extraordinary bird faces new and extraordinary pressures — most ominously, the rapid acceleration of global warming.
-And the emperor is not alone: more than half of the world’s 19 penguin species are in danger of extinction since krill, the keystone of the Antarctic marine food chain, has declined by as much 80 percent since the 1970s over large areas of the Southern Ocean.
+And the emperor is not alone: More than half of the world’s 19 penguin species are in danger of extinction because krill, the keystone of the Antarctic marine food chain, has declined by as much 80 percent since the 1970s over large areas of the Southern Ocean.
 The chief culprit: global warming.
 Many penguin species also compete with industrial fisheries for food, and their survival and reproduction rely on a delicate balance, to which a single disruption can become catastrophic.